BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt2.md

 sed -i 's|Tags:|tags:|g' awscli_setup.md
 ```

-I also snuck in add the --- at the top.
+I also snuck in adding --- at the top of the file.
 So I now need to add a --- after, I googled for 'sed insert at line in file' and this was the first result https://stackoverflow.com/questions/6537490/insert-a-line-at-specific-line-number-with-sed-or-awk

 ```
 sed -i '6i---' awscli_setup.md